abdzrahim/PyTorch_for_NLP/ReadMe.md

-# DevCon5 : Natural Language Processing (NLP) with PyTorch
+# DevCon5 : PyTorch for Natural Language Processing(NLP)

 Visit to https://www.devcon.my/ for more update